ydigitalmedia/creatives/README.md

 * **target**          - Optional, by default the LP will always be opened in a new window, but you can change this behavior by giving another target.
 You can give any target you want, but there's some reserved tokens that have special meanings. ***_self*** will open the LP in the current window or frame, ***_blank*** will always open the LP in a new window and ***_none*** will not open the LP at all, but will silently register the click, this is useful when the campaign has no LP.
 * **preventDefault**  - Optional, by default this parameter is *true*, which means that the event default action will be canceled, without stopping further propagation of the event.
 See this for more details: https://developer.mozilla.org/en/docs/Web/API/Event/preventDefault
 * **useDOM**          - Optional, this parameter is *false* by default and in case it's true, a real HTML image tag will be written to the document, otherwise (the default) the Image object will be used to make the server call.
+* **newClickUrl**     - Optional, used to overwrite the click tracker click through URL.
+The default is *null* and only accepts a *valid URL*, otherwise it will be ignored.

 ###### Returns
 Returns a Promise object.
 Read more about promises in here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise